jermwuyn/MachineLearning/README.md

 # MachineLearning
-This is my repository to study about machine learning
+This is my repository for studying machine learning and AI models.
+It contains my explanations, notes, and practices for some models.